Reception New Starter Information September 2022

 New Starter Powerpoint

-Please find below information for all children starting Mount Street Primary School in our Reception Class in September 2021.
-Please be aware that dates and times may change depending on the Government guidelines with regards to Covid 19.
+Please find below information for all children starting Mount Street Primary School, in our Reception Class, in September 2023.
 We will keep this page updated with any changes that may need to be made.
 Thank you for your patience and we look forward to welcoming you all soon.

 Mount Street Primary School